Radiation Treatments for Kidney Cancer

 Long-Term Side Effects

-The side effects discussed thus far tend to occur during treatment up until a few months after treatment.
-Long-term effects can occur months to many years after cancer treatment and the risks vary depending on the areas included in the field of radiation and the radiation techniques that were used, as these continue to develop and improve.
-Some of the potential long-term side effects of radiation to the kidney includes:
+The side effects discussed above tend to occur during treatment up until a few months after treatment.
+Long-term effects can happen months to many years after cancer treatment.
+The risks vary depending on the areas included in the field of radiation and the radiation techniques that were used.
+Long-term side effects of radiation for kidney cancer can include:

 After treatment, talk with your oncology team about receiving a survivorship care plan, which can help you manage the transition to survivorship and learn about life after cancer.
 You can create your own care plan using the OncoLife Survivorship Care Plan.